Star Citizen: Kickstarter and early releases

-In its initial debut on Kickstarter, Star Citizen was marketed as "everything that made Wing Commander and Privateer / Freelancer special."
-The proposed game was claimed to include a single-player story driven mode called Squadron 42 that would include drop in/drop out co-op, a company-hosted persistent universe mode, a self-hosted, mod friendly multiplayer mode, no subscriptions, and no pay-to-win mechanics.
+In its initial debut on Kickstarter, Star Citizen was marketed as "everything that made Wing Commander and Privateer / Freelancer special".
+The proposed game was claimed to include a single-player story driven mode called Squadron 42 that would include drop in/drop out co-op, a company-hosted persistent universe mode, a self-hosted, mod-friendly multiplayer mode, no subscriptions, and no pay-to-win mechanics.
 The initial estimated target release date was stated to be November 2014, with all proposed features available at launch.
 Additional promised features included virtual reality support, flight stick support, and a focus on high-end PC hardware.
-While the initial release would be targeted for Microsoft Windows, Roberts stated that Linux support was a goal for the project after its official release.
+While the initial release would be targeted for Windows, Roberts stated that Linux support was a goal for the project after its official release.

 As development continued, Chris Roberts announced in August 2013 that they would be releasing the "Hangar Module", a way for players to explore an enclosed space and some of the ships that have been completed.
 The module was released six days later, on August 29, and was considered the "first deliverable" of the project.
 This would mark the beginning of Star Citizen's modular development process, where smaller pieces of the game would be released leading up to the release of the Persistent Universe.
 During this early period, it was announced that the games would utilize the artificial intelligence system Kythera, developed by Moon Collider.

-The game is produced in a distributed development process by Cloud Imperium Games and Foundry 42 with studios in Austin, Frankfurt, Santa Monica, Wilmslow and Derby.
-Additional partners that are or have been working on the project include Turbulent, Virtuos, Wyrmbyte.
+The game is produced in a distributed development process by Cloud Imperium Games and Foundry 42 with studios in Austin, Frankfurt, Santa Monica, Wilmslow, and Derby.
+Additional partners that are or have been working on the project include Turbulent, Virtuos, and Wyrmbyte.